 The highest oxygen producing plants are those that have a high rate of photosynthesis.
 Photosynthesis is the process by which plants use sunlight to convert carbon dioxide into oxygen.
 The higher the rate of photosynthesis, the more oxygen is produced.

-Many factors affect the rate of photosynthesis, including the amount of light, the temperature, and the type of plant.
+There are many factors that affect the rate of photosynthesis, including the amount of light, the temperature, and the type of plant.
 Some plants are better at converting light into energy than others, and some can tolerate higher temperatures before their photosynthetic rates begin to decline.
-Some of the highest oxygen producing plants include:
+Some of the highest oxygen-producing plants include:

 Each of these plants has a high rate of photosynthesis, meaning they produce a lot of oxygen.